perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 (b)
 **(i) Briefly explain how often and/or when the administrator should use the Best Practices Analyzer (BPA) to analyse the server configuration.
 (6 marks)**
+- BPA should be run every time roles have been changed
 - Schedule BPA to run once every 3-6 months.
 This is to detect and cater unexpected configuration updates
-- Microsoft may send BPA scanning rules occasionally
+- Microsoft may send BPA scanning rules occasionally and hence it is important to keep the rules update

+**(ii) Identify two limitations when applying the Best Practices Analyser in a Domain-based network to harden the security of all the domain computers.
+(6 marks)**
+-